Deivitto/auditor-docker/README.md

 # Auditor-Toolbox
 ## Intro
 The Auditor Toolbox essential goal is to pack all the essential auditor tools into a single Docker Image!

+> Keep yourself safe using an isolated enviorenment while keeping safe the web3 space!

 Our beta version is up and running!
 I'm keen on keeping it fresh with the latest tools and versions.
 Got suggestions or updates?
 Don't hesitate to reach out or pitch in your ideas!